shprink/conferences/2017/introduction-to-ionic/slides/Ionic.md

     </div>
     <h4 class="fragment green" style="margin: 0;">Makes it easy to understand</h4>
     <aside class="notes">
-        <b>The answer to this is big YES, the semantic helps developers a lot to understand what they are dealing with.
+        <b>The Ionic component semantic helps developers when it comes to understand what they are dealing with.
 Let's see an example:</b>
         <ol>
             <li>First we have the header component.
 This component includes a toolbar that itself includes a title.
 The result is what you see on the left side.
-Just be reading the code semantic, you can get an idea of what the result will be.</li>
+There is no surprise, Just by reading the code semantic, you can get an idea of what the result will be.</li>
             <li>The content is the rest of the page</li>
             <li>that contains a card</li>
             <li>which has a title</li>
             <li>and contains a list of buttons</li>
+            <li>Ionic component semantic helps developers understand and build complexe UI</li>
         </ol>
-        <b>Ionic component semantic helps developers understand and build complexe UI</b>
+        <b></b>
     </aside>
 </section>

 <section>
-    <h3>Leverage features of every layer</h3>
+    <h3>Leverage APIs of several layers</h3>
      <div layout="row" layout-align="center center">
             <div layout="column" flex="33" layout-align="center center">
                  <img src="./img/hybrid.png" class="img-plain"/>